 In a 1994 book on Romans, the author, John Stott, makes these remarks about this passage in Romans 8:

 While Stott no doubt supports only the teaching of the moral law, the logic of what we are discovering is that the early Church was taught the necessity of obedience to the law as Jesus and Paul understood it, as “good Jews,” filled with the Spirit of God.
-For example, when the early Church obeyed the food laws of the book of Leviticus, they better understood the separation from uncleanness that a Christian must exemplify.
+For example, when the early Church obeyed the food laws of the book of Leviticus, they better understood the separation from uncleanness that a follower of Christ must exemplify.
 At the same time it is unthinkable that Christ and Paul did not obey the food laws.
 But Christ’s coming has given deeper meaning to the physical adherence to such practices.

 Again, what are the implications for those who would follow Christ today?
 The answers can be found in the epistles and examples of the earliest followers.
 Take Paul’s comments on the observance of the Feast of Unleavened Bread.
 In 1 Corinthians 5:8 he says: “Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.”